I don't even remember what I was going to search for... but Google's search suggestions stopped me right in my tracks.

 --result: FAIL.
 Fox News did not provide fair reporting.

+The balanced test.
 We see that Clinton, Obama, and McCain all received a result volume within 10% of each other.
 This would be considered a balanced volume.
 However, Ron Paul's volume is less than one third the volume of the other candidates.

 --result: FAIL.
 Fox News did not provide balanced reporting.